 What is blogging?
 In a nutshell, it’s writing and sharing your thoughts with others online.
 It can provide you opportunities to share information on specific niches like fitness or making money.
 And if done right it can be financially lucrative!

-Creating a blog can be used to generate income from advertising, affiliate, or product sales.
+Creating a successful blog can be used to generate passive income from advertising, affiliate, or product sales.
 The beauty behind blogging is that you can set up shop anywhere in the world as long as you have internet access.

 Starting a Blog

 The first step is learning how to start a blog.
 Decide what your goals are and figure out which blogging platform would best suit those needs.
-Is your blog more of a personal writing outlet or a way to generate income?
+Is your blog more of a personal writing outlet or a way to generate passive income?

 What you need to do or consider: